 I hope my apology is accepted!
 Now on to my story.

-Last week I recorded an episode of my show and included 6 lessons kids should learn from the Trayvon Martin case.
+Quite some time ago I recorded an episode of my podcast and included 6 lessons kids should learn from the Trayvon Martin case.
 Lesson #6 was, “Be aware of how others perceive you,” and it included some great quotes from a black minister who works with kids of all races.

 As I thought about perception, I remembered a conversation with an Oregon woman who displayed a dramatic negative reaction to the term, “bug out bag.”